quasarframework/quasar-framework.org/source/components/uploader.md

 ```

 ### Filter files
 Sometimes you need to filter files before upload.
-You can do this through `filter` parameter, as below:
+You can do this through `filter` parameter.
+Below an example with max file size check:

 ```html
 <template>